granmoe/redux-saga-clock/README.md

 # redux-saga-clock
-A demo that shows how nested generators work in redux saga.
+A dead-simple example that shows a simple generator pattern for process flow via redux saga.